Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/InterviewQuestion/Kafka/MessagingQueue.md

-Kafka internals like the log replication, leader election, durability, prtitions and consumers group and use cases.
+Kafka internals like the log replication, leader election, durability, partitions and consumers group and use cases.